What is the Oort Cloud?

 Where is the Oort Cloud?

-It has been suggested that the Oort Cloud begins at around a lightyear’s distance from the Sun and may stretch as far as a third of the way to the next nearest star, Proxima Centauri.
+It's a tricky task, attempting to measure distance in space, but it has been suggested that the Oort Cloud begins at around a lightyear’s distance from the Sun and may stretch as far as a third of the way to the next nearest star, Proxima Centauri.

 It is a region filled with frozen fragments of water, ammonia and methane left over from the formation of the Solar System and, though the fragments are fairly insubstantial individually, together they could add up to several times the mass of the Earth.